sanuverman0312-star/saniya-tailor/README.md

 # saniya-tailor
-Its my project were i code a website for my family work.
+Its my project where i code a website for my family work.